-- Sheet title, sheet number and "V" number - Plan sheet (DEK.DGN and PLANS.DGN) - ODOT flying tee logo - Notes in the lower right corner (as sheet layout allows) - Reference to standard drawings (if necessary) - Signature block - Engineer or landscape architect's stamp (all ESCP sheets) - o Location of Best Management Practices (BMP) using standard symbols - o Erosion control construction notes and reference bubbles - Existing ground contour lines in 1 or 2 foot increments (screening optional) with major elevations labeled - Proposed grading contours (optional) - Cut and fill lines and topography outside cuts and fills - o Erosion control BMP's, relative to construction staging (optional) - Alignment showing line labels and stationing ahead on line - Place names including roads and all waterways - Right of Way and easements - Storm water drainage system (culverts, pipes, inlets) - Natural drainage features (lakes, swales, rivers, streams, etc.) - Arrows indicating drainage patterns and flow directions - o Show boundaries of environmentally sensitive areas such as wetlands, burial grounds, etc. - Location and names of Best Management Practices (BMP) including aggregate construction entrances - o Delineation of clearing limits - Construction notes for each plan sheet giving construction directions - North Arrow on each plan sheet - Legend of ODOT standard symbols actually used per plan sheet - Existing structures
+- Sheet title, sheet number and "V" number - Plan sheet (DEK.DGN and PLANS.DGN) - ODOT flying tee logo - Notes in the lower right corner (as sheet layout allows) - Reference to standard drawings (if necessary) - o Signature block - Engineer or landscape architect's stamp (all ESCP sheets) - o Location of Best Management Practices (BMP) using standard symbols - Erosion control construction notes and reference bubbles - Existing ground contour lines in 1 or 2 foot increments (screening optional) with major elevations labeled - Proposed grading contours (optional) - Cut and fill lines and topography outside cuts and fills - Erosion control BMP's, relative to construction staging (optional) - o Alignment showing line labels and stationing ahead on line - o Place names including roads and all waterways - RightofWayandeasements - Storm water drainage system (culverts, pipes, inlets) - Natural drainage features (lakes, swales, rivers, streams, etc.) - o Arrows indicating drainage patterns and flow directions - Show boundaries of environmentally sensitive areas such as wetlands, burial grounds, etc.

-6.4.1 EROSION CONTROL CONSTRUCTION NOTES
+- Location and names of Best Management Practices (BMP) including aggregate construction entrances - o Delineation of clearing limits - Construction notes for each plan sheet giving construction directions - o North Arrow on each plan sheet - Legend of ODOT standard symbols actually used per plan sheet - Existing structures

+6.4.1 Erosion Control Construction Notes

 The boilerplate language for the construction notes is found in the cache of erosion control cells that provides typically used symbols accessed in Microstation.
 The cache can be accessed through the tab "element" and then "cells".
 (See Chapter 8 of the Contract Plans Manual).
 The Construction Notes should be put on the first ESCP plan sheet.
 Use only the paragraphs that are pertinent to the plan.
-For example, when aggregate construction entrances are not used in the plan, the final paragraph must be deleted from the construction notes.
+For example, when aggregate construction notes.
 Also, if sediment fences are not used on the project, delete the paragraph that pertains to sediment fence.
-The designer may add language in the construction notes to direct the contractor or to further explain the ESCP.
+The designer may add language in the construction notes to direct the contract or to further explain the ESCP.